bwbaugh/causeofwhy/README.md

 system that answers causal type questions.
 We use Wikipedia as a knowledge base, extracting answers to user questions from the articles.

-This project is currently under fast-paced active development.
 Currently we are focused on getting the system's engine working, so the user interface is on the back burner right now.
 Please stay tuned for lots of updates!

 Causal Questions
 ----------------